rust-lang/rfcs/text/0517-io-os-reform.md

   impl Write for Stdout { ... }
   impl Write for StdoutLock { ... }
   ```

-#### Windows and stdio
-[Windows stdio]: #windows-and-stdio

-On Windows, standard input and output handles can work with either arbitrary
-`[u8]` or `[u16]` depending on the state at runtime.
-For example a program
-attached to the console will work with arbitrary `[u16]`, but a program attached
-to a pipe would work with arbitrary `[u8]`.

-To handle this difference, the following behavior will be enforced for the
-standard primitives listed above:

-* If attached to a pipe then no attempts at encoding or decoding will be done,
-  the data will be ferried through as `[u8]`.

-* If attached to a console, then `stdin` will attempt to interpret all input as
-  UTF-16, re-encoding into UTF-8 and returning the UTF-8 data instead.
-This
-  implies that data will be buffered internally to handle partial reads/writes.
-  Invalid UTF-16 will simply be discarded returning an `io::Error` explaining
-  why.

-* If attached to a console, then `stdout` and `stderr` will attempt to interpret
-  input as UTF-8, re-encoding to UTF-16.
-If the input is not valid UTF-8 then an
-  error will be returned and no data will be written.

 #### Raw stdio
 [Raw stdio]: #raw-stdio